Project-Sylos/Spectra/internal/spectrafs/README.md

 - Generation errors
 - Configuration issues

+## Request Interface System

+SpectraFS operations use an interface-based request system (see `models/` subdirectory) that supports:

+- **ID-based lookup**: Direct node/parent identification
+- **Path-based lookup**: Lookup by path + table name
+- **Type safety**: Interface validation ensures correct usage
+- **Flexibility**: Users can pass any struct implementing the required interfaces

+See `internal/spectrafs/models/README.md` for detailed documentation on the request system.

 ## Usage

 SpectraFS is the core implementation used by the SDK.
 It provides the main filesystem operations that are exposed through the public API.